mahmood8664/geo-service/geo-service/readme.md

 ```bash
 ./geo-service import -f csv-file.csv -d mongodb://localhost:27017 -u user -p 123
 ```
-##Cron Job Script
+## Schedule Importing Service
 To run this command as cron job in your server, there is a script file with the name **script.sh**.
-It downloads file from a URL and try to import it into database.
-First be sure the file has permission to execute.
+It downloads file from a URL and will try to import it into database.
+Change parameters like csv file url, database username and password base on you environment.
+Be sure the file has permission to execute.
 If not just make it executable by this command:
 ```bash
 chmod +x script.sh
 ```